 Punishment and Sentences for Criminal Extortion in Adams County

 In Adams and Douglas County, and across Colorado, Criminal Extortion is charged as a class 4 felony.
 If convicted of this crime, you could be facing between 2 and 6 years in the Colorado Department of Corrections.
 Aggravated Criminal Extortion is a class 3 felony, which means you could risk 4-12 years in the Department of Corrections.
-At the O’Malley Law Office, we believe a mistake shouldn’t define you and your future.
+At O'Malley and Sawyer, LLC, we believe a mistake shouldn't define you and your future.
 We fight hard to defend the rights of our clients to ensure they have a hopeful future.

 Why You Need the Best Denver Extortion Defense Lawyers